MyoungchulK/Turing_test/README.md

 The contents of the function are actual answers.

 You can use an external package.
-If you use `NumPy`, challenge would be fairly easy:)
+If you use `NumPy`, the challenge would be fairly easy:)